frizatch/EarthEngine-GEE-and-Landsat/README.md

 ## <a name="landsat"></a> The Landsat 8 & 9 satellites

-Exciting news is Landsat 9 came on line and started distributing data in February 2022!!!
+Exciting news is Landsat 9 launched in September 2021 and the USGS started distributing data February 10, 2022!
+Here's the [Landsat 9 data release announcement](https://www.usgs.gov/news/technical-announcement/usgs-opens-door-landsat-9-data).
+This data has already been made available in Google Earth Engine as well as direct download from the USGS's data portal [Earth Explorer](https://earthexplorer.usgs.gov/).

 Landsat 9 sensors are very similar to Landsat 8, but improved in data quality.